Travel Size Sunscreens That Feel Good on Skin and Fit TSA Rules

 If your trip looks like…Prioritize…Top pick

-Beach, pool, hiking, theme parks, or high sweat Water resistance, easy spread, enough volume for repeated full applications La Roche-Posay Anthelios Melt-in Milk Sunscreen Lotion SPF 60
+Beach, pool, hiking, theme parks, or high sweat Water resistance, easy spread, and enough volume for repeated full applications La Roche-Posay Anthelios Melt-in Milk Sunscreen Lotion SPF 60

 Travel Packing Tips: Keep Sunscreen Effective (and Your Bag Clean)